In the minds of many people, female ejaculations are as mythical as centaurs and fire-breathing dragons.

 Before you get into any physical touch, take the time to connect deeply and clear any blocks in communication you have between you.
 Make sure there’s nothing that’s holding you back from her and vice versa.
 The more open and flowing you are with each other, the more likely her vagina will be too.

 Put several full size towels aside to layer and protect your sheets.
 Even better, buy a quality sex blanket online that’s completely waterproof and super absorbent.
 It will save you tons of hassle with having to clean all of your sheets on a daily basis.
-And if you can’t get this one through Amazon for whatever reason, this one is also fantastic.

 Lastly, fully expect her to have emotional releases in the process, during or post-orgasm.
 These are deeper orgasms than most women have ever experienced and therefore much more transformative/cathartic than anything they’ve experienced before sexually.